cljs/api/doc/cljs.core/repeat.md

-## Name
+---
-cljs.core/repeat
+name: cljs.core/repeat
+related:
+  - cljs.core/repeatedly
+  - cljs.core/cycle
+  - cljs.core/constantly
+  - cljs.core/dotimes
+---

 ## Signature
 [x]
 [n x]

 ## Description

 Returns a lazy sequence of `x`s.

 The length of the sequence is infinite, or `n` if provided.

-## Related
-cljs.core/repeatedly
-cljs.core/cycle
-cljs.core/constantly
-cljs.core/dotimes